s-taylor/prusa-mini-skew/README.md

 Your only option here is Octoprint with the Bed Visualiser plugin, this makes it very clear how level your bed is.
 Before going any further you should decide if this is worth the effort.
 If your differences are small I honestly don't think you should worry about it.

 How small is acceptable?
 I'm not sure I can answer that.
-I feel like I read up to 0.5mm but don't quote me on that.
+I feel like I read somewhere up to 0.5mm from corner to corner is acceptable, but don't quote me on that.
 In my case my front right corner was -0.16mm and my front right corner was +0.38mm, so just over a 0.5mm slope.
 I can't say I can definitively attribute any issues I've had to my print bed, but I decided I wanted it as level as possible as that's the kind of perfectionist I am.